Proteins in the 21st Century

 Soy Milk is an alternative to dairy and is widely available.
 Soymilk is made by soaking soybeans in water, which is then strained to remove the fiber.
 Compared to cow’s milk, soymilk is lower in carbohydrates and fat content, has no cholesterol, is a good source of protein, and is fortified with calcium, vitamin D2, B13, and B3.

-In the early 1950s, the United States Food and Nutrition Board made a new set of guidelines, which includes the number of servings of each food group to make it easier for people to receive their RDAs of each nutrient.
+In the early 1950s, the United States Food and Nutrition Board made a new set of guidelines, which included the number of servings of each food group to make it easier for people to receive their RDAs of each nutrient.
 These standards have been presently accepted in 40 nations around the world and regulated by the Food and Drug Administration (FDA)